 - De-SPAC can proceed if more than 50% of independent directors approve the transaction and more than 50% of shareholders vote in support of the transaction

 - Warrants issued to shareholders will be detachable and maximum percentage dilution to shareholders arising from the conversion of warrants issued at IPO is capped at 50%

 - All independent shareholders are entitled to redemption rights

 - Sponsor’s promote limit of up to 20% of issued shares at IPO

 Companies considering a SPAC transaction will need to make sure they meet regulatory requirements for the market they’re operating in.

 It is critical for target companies to understand the criteria and risks, as well as assess their readiness to operate as a public company, just as they would if they were considering the traditional IPO route.
 They need to prepare themselves to navigate these challenges.

-Choosing an experienced corporate service provider with in-depth knowledge of SGX’s rules will help you navigate this complex territory.
+Choosing an experienced corporate service provider with in-depth knowledge of SGX’s SPAC listing rules will help you navigate this complex territory.

-Our team has over 50 years of experience with taking Singapore companies public and can help ensure you are compliant with local law and regulations.
+Our team has over 50 years of experience with taking Singapore companies public and can help ensure you are compliant with local laws and regulations if you are considering a SPAC transaction.
 In fact, over 50% of SGX-listed companies trust us with their share registry services.

 Think beyond the bell ringing